What’s All the Flap About this Flapper?

 Luckily, testing for a faulty flapper is easy to do.
 Follow these easy steps to see how your flapper fairs.

 - Put a few drops of food colouring into your tank when it’s full.

 - Check the bowl.

 - If you see coloured water, then water is leaking through the flapper.

 Now that you know your flapper is failing, what is the next step?
 Most hardware stores sell flapper replacement kits for less than $10 with easy-to-follow instructions.
 That is a small price to pay to stop the leak and save money in the long run.

 More water conservation ideas

-The Region of Waterloo has a PDF checklist for other sources of toilet leaks.
+The Region of Waterloo has a this page for other ideas on water conservation in your home.

 Take the WET Challenge!